stormino/extractor/README.md

 ## Implementation considerations
 ### Modularization

-To increase service modularization (e.g.: to provide easy interchangeable components such as repository and message broker), There have been two different approaches:
+To avoid strong coupling and technology lock-in (e.g.: to provide easy interchangeable components such as repository and message broker),
 1. About persistence, a classic design using interfaces and Spring Data capabilities and IoC.
 Changing repository (e.g.: moving from MongoDB to a SQL like database) will consist in adding dependencies, implementing entity classes and writing a class that implements `SequenceRepository` interface.